bytecodealliance/rfcs/accepted/cranelift-roadmap-2022.md

   semver breaks), and that there are no obvious holes or incompleteness.

+  It's likely that this will need to be a careful and thoughtful process, given the haphazard way in which bits of API are public now as an artifact of our crate divisions.
+One possible route is to define a toplevel `cranelift` crate that exports a controlled and curated set of APIs, just as `wasmtime` does for Wasmtime, and then guarantee stability at this crate boundary while holding other crates' interfaces to be internal and free to change.

   We should consider our overall design in this light, too.
 We can always continue to evolve, and we most likely will; but we should not reach a major release milestone with a pending consensus like